 Lesson Contributor (KS1 & 2)

 Since graduation Tracy has participated in and taught just about every discipline and age group, from Bhangra through Salsa to Street Dance.
-Additionally training as a fitness instructor to teach Kick-Boxing and Pilates.
+She is additionally trained as a fitness instructor, specialising in Kickboxing and Pilates.

-These days Tracy continues as a freelance choreographer and full time primary curriculum dance teacher, where she loves to bring instruction that motivates and encourages the children to achieve their fullest potential.
-Tracy believes the greatest reward for her dedication to the art is witnessing the children succeeding and having fun in the process.
+Tracy works as a freelance choreographer and full-time primary curriculum dance teacher.
+Here, she loves to motivate and encourage children to achieve their fullest potential.
+Tracy believes the greatest reward for her dedication to the art is witnessing children succeeding and having fun in the process.

 Lesson Contributor (KS1 & 2)